P-Square: 2013–2014: Double Trouble groundbreaking

 In 2013, P-Square paid homage to Michael Jackson in the "Personally" music video.
 The song was produced by Vtek.
 The video featured cameo appearance from Nollywood veteran Osita Iheme.
 Three days after the music video dropped, they got a call from the Jackson family, who sent them an appreciation video through Jermaine Jackson.
 In his speech of compliments, he said, "It's not everyday that a phenomenal band comes along...P-Square, they are absolutely sensational, with their singing and dancing it kind of remind me of being in the Jackson 5..."

 "Personally" earned P-Square a nomination for Best International Performance at the 2013 Soul Train Music Awards, becoming the first Nigerian Artiste to be nominated at the Soul Train Awards.

-In March 2013, P-Square collaborated with Nigerian veteran musician Lagbaja in a song titled "Unlimited", to create the theme song for one of Nigeria's leading telecommunication giant, Glo.
-In February 2014, P-Square prepared to launch a family-oriented animated series titled "The Alingo's".
-The name was inspired by their song "Alingo".
+In March 2013, P-Square collaborated with Nigerian veteran musician Lagbaja in a song titled "Unlimited", to create the theme song for one of Nigerian telecommunications company Glo.
+In February 2014, P-Square prepared to launch a family-oriented animated series titled The Alingo's; the name was inspired by their song "Alingo".
 In description of the series, Vanguard News wrote, "It is a project from P-Classic Entertainment, a company aimed at producing television contents and animation.
 It is creatively driven by Peter Okoye.
 The show aims to be the first high quality animated series from Nigeria."
 The series was ultimately canceled.

 On 7 September 2014, P-Square unveiled the release date for their sixth studio album Double Trouble.
-The album which was scheduled to be released on 12 September 2014, already had 3 released singles: "Ejeajo" featuring T.I., "Shekini", and "Bring It On" featuring Dave Scott.
+The album which was released on 12 September 2014, already had 3 released singles: "Ejeajo" featuring T.I., "Shekini", and "Bring It On" featuring Dave Scott.
 "Testimony", "Personally", and "Alingo" were included as bonus tracks.
 Double Trouble featured additional guest appearances from Don Jazzy, Awilo Longomba, and Jermaine Jackson, alongside T.I. and Dave Scott.
 "Bring It On" portrayed how one should not give up, even in difficult times.
 "Shekini" which dominated the airwaves in Middle East and North Africa, had some of Arab acts like Black Cats and Arash sampling the song.
 "Shekini" provided the catalyst that helped the duo to break into the Arab world market.

 In September 2014, they kicked off their Double Trouble world tour.